Archaeology Day - Zooarchaeology

 The Museum supports the University's dedication to public education by providing exhibits that convey the richness of Missouri's prehistory and the diversity of Native American cultures throughout the United States.
 Collections not on exhibit are available for viewing through our Online Database.
 Faculty and graduate students may also request to use collections to supplement classroom experiences and for special projects and research.

-Guided tours of museum exhibits and other public programs are available to groups of all ages: area schools (elementary through college level and adult education), homeschools, community organizations, and any other interested groups.
+Guided tours of museum exhibits and other public programs are available to groups of all ages for area schools (elementary through college level and adult education), homeschool groups, community organizations, and any other interested groups.
 Please visit our Tour Information page for more information on how to schedule a tour.

-Additionally, the Museum provides a variety of opportunities for young adults to gain experience in museum methods and practices through volunteer work.
+Additionally, the Museum provides a variety of opportunities for young adults to gain experience in museum methods and practices through work study, student employment, internships, and volunteer work.

 Elementary and Secondary Education